Alexbu444/sm-ripext/nghttp2/doc/types.rst

     The parameter and behaviour are similar to :type:`nghttp2_on_header_callback`.
 The difference is that this
-    callback is only invoked when a invalid header name/value pair is received which is silently ignored if this callback is not set.
+    callback is only invoked when a invalid header name/value pair is received which is treated as stream error if this callback is not set.
 Only invalid regular header field are passed to this callback.
 In other words, invalid pseudo header field is not passed to this callback.
 Also header fields which includes upper cased latter are also treated as error without passing them to this callback.

     This callback is only considered if HTTP messaging validation is turned on (which is on by default, see